vannestn/LSTM-Human-Activity-Recognition/README.md

 ## Improvements

 In [another open-source repository of mine](https://github.com/guillaume-chevalier/HAR-stacked-residual-bidir-LSTMs), the accuracy is pushed up to nearly 94% using a special deep LSTM architecture which combines the concepts of bidirectional RNNs, residual connections, and stacked cells.
 This architecture is also tested on another similar activity dataset.
 It resembles the nice architecture used in "[Google’s Neural Machine Translation System: Bridging the Gap between Human and Machine Translation](https://arxiv.org/pdf/1609.08144.pdf)", without an attention mechanism, and with just the encoder part - as a "many to one" architecture instead of a "many to many" to be adapted to the Human Activity Recognition (HAR) problem.
 I also worked more on the problem and came up with the [LARNN](https://github.com/guillaume-chevalier/Linear-Attention-Recurrent-Neural-Network), however it's complicated for just a little gain.
-Thus the current, original activity recognition project is simply better to use for its simplicity.
-We've also coded a [non-deep learning machine learning pipeline](https://github.com/Neuraxio/Kata-Clean-Machine-Learning-From-Dirty-Code) on the same datasets using classical featurization techniques and older machine learning algorithms.
+Thus the current, original activity recognition project is simply better to use for its outstanding simplicity.

 If you want to learn more about deep learning, I have also built a list of the learning ressources for deep learning which have revealed to be the most useful to me [here](https://github.com/guillaume-chevalier/Awesome-Deep-Learning-Resources).

 ## References